Lab 4 Assignment: Full Report

 Required figures:

 • Figure 2: A representative plot of kinetics data.
 Include at least one plot of your data with and without SDS.
 The purpose of the figure is to convince the reader of the linear quality of your initial rates data.
 Plot trendlines through the data.
 Present the linear equations and R2.
-You may reuse Figure 1 from Assignment 2.
+You may reuse Figure 1 and its caption from Assignment 2.

 Structure of writing: